What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 How does meclizine work as an OTC medicine for vertigo?

-Meclizine works by suppressing signals from the inner ear that cause dizziness and nausea.
-It typically starts working within an hour and lasts up to 24 hours, making it a convenient option for managing vertigo symptoms.
+Meclizine helps by reducing signals associated with dizziness and nausea.
+It often begins working within about an hour and may last up to 24 hours, making it a convenient option for symptom control.

 Is dimenhydrinate a good OTC medicine for vertigo?